An

 graft (tailored individually for

-each aortic aneurysm) is deployed from inside the aneurysm itself.
+each aortic aneurysm) is delivered to and deployed from inside the aneurysm itself.
 This operation

 requires a special delivery device to deliver the graft through the